Percent of TB Financing Expected from Domestic Sources

 Definitions

-Percentage of a national tuberculosis program’s (NTP’s) budget expected to be funded from domestic sources during the reporting period.
+Percent of National TB Program (NTP’s) budget received from domestic sources during the reporting period.

 Calculation: (Numerator/Denominator) x 100